Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 This trait allows us to display information related to the type that implements it.

-Once you implement it, if you pass a value of your type into a macro like `println!`, `eprintln!` or `format!`, then `Display` defines how the type will be rendered.
+Once you implement it, if you pass a value of your type into a macro like `print line`, `e print line` or `format`, then `Display` defines how the type will be rendered.

-🦀 `Display` has single Required method which takes a reference to `self`, and a mutable pointer to a `Formatter` and it returns a `fmt::Result` which is a type alias for `Result<(), fmt::Error>`.
+🦀 `Display` has single Required method which takes a reference to `self`, and a mutable reference to a `Formatter` and it returns a `format Result` which is a type alias for `Result of unit type and format Error`.

-🦀 The easiest way to implement it is with the `write!` macro which returns this same type, and to `use std::fmt` so that you can reference things in the module namespace rather than contaminating your own.
+🦀 The easiest way to implement it is with the `write` macro which returns this same type, and to `use standard format` so that you can reference things in the format module namespace rather than contaminating your own.

 ### Error